-You have access to the Import and Export functions in the web client on a single form view in read- only mode-you cannot reach Import or Export in any other view or when the form is editable.
-If you are using the GTK client you can find the functions from the top menu Form \rightarrow Import data... and Form \rightarrow Export data....
+You have access to the Import and Export functions in the web client on a single form view in read- only mode - you can't reach Import or Export in any other view or when the form is editable.
+If you're using the GTK client you can find the functions from the top menu Form \rightarrow Import... and Form \rightarrow Export....